LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 3: Launching LPhy Studio.</figcaption>
 </figure>

-Example LPhy scripts are in the `examples` subdirectory, and libraries are in the `lib` subdirectory of your LPhy install location.
+LPhy example scripts are in the `examples` subdirectory, and libraries are in the `lib` subdirectory of your LPhy install location.

 If you are new to LPhy, we recommend starting with this [introductory guide](https://linguaphylo.github.io/about/) before moving to the tutorials.